To be considered for the EOPS program, a student must:

 - Be enrolled full-time (12 units, unless student has a special waiver) in a program leading to a certificate, associates, or transfer to a 4-year university.

-- Qualify to receive a Board of Governor's Grant A or B.
+- Qualify to receive a Board of Governor's Waiver A or B.

 - Be educationally disadvantaged as determined by Title 5 and the EOPS program guidelines.